apache/cordova-docs/docs/kr/2.0.0/guide/plugin-development/blackberry/index.md

 ## Adding Echo.java

 If you notice the structure of the value attribute, you'll see a defined path that leads to the Echo plugin.
-In the root folder of the Cordova BlackBerry Webworks repo, look for a folder called framework.
+In the root folder of the Cordova BlackBerry WebWorks repo, look for a folder called framework.
 This folder contains all of the source code that runs natively on the BlackBerry. cd into the folder structure until you reach the path: `framework/ext/src/org/apache/cordova`.
 At this point, you'll see all of the plugin folders and inside each folder is the plugins' source code.
 So, we will add